Double-Entry Accounting: What It Is and How It Works

 The accounting equation

-The double-entry accounting system is based on the accounting equation:
+The double-entry accounting system uses the accounting equation:

 Assets = Liabilities + Equity

 This equation means that the total value of a company's assets must equal the sum of its liabilities and equity.
 This equation must always be in balance.
 In other words, if a company has $100 in assets and $50 in liabilities, then its equity must be $50.
 If a company has $100 in assets and $110 in liabilities, then its equity would be -$10.
-If the accounts are imbalanced, then there is a problem in the spreadsheet.
+If the accounts are imbalanced, then the spreadsheet has a problem.

 Double-entry accounting in action

 To illustrate how double-entry accounting works, let's consider a simple transaction: a company buys a new piece of equipment for $1,000 on June 1, 2022.
-In this case, there are two accounts affected by the transaction: the asset account "Equipment" and the liability account "Accounts Payable".
+In this case, the transaction affects two accounts: the asset account "Equipment" and the liability account "Accounts Payable."

 The asset account "Equipment" increases by $1,000 (the cost of the new equipment), while the liability account "Accounts Payable" decreases by $1,000 (the amount owed to the supplier).
 You enter a debit (DR) of $1000 on the right-hand side of the "Equipment" account.
 To balance the accounts, you enter a credit (CR) of $1000 in the "Accounts Payable" account.